sferlix/frankAllSkyCam/README.md

 a) Apache (web server). it is not really mandatory.
 If your Raspberry will not be also used as web server, skip this point.

-outputLocalWebFile = /home/pi/frankAllSkyCam/img/skycam.jpg

-if you want to use your Raspberry Pi as web server, then install Apache:
+If you want to use your Raspberry Pi as web server, then install Apache:

 sudo apt install apache2 -y